devonfw-tutorials/katacoda-scenarios-dev/47_Cobigen-java-backend_cobigen/step2.md

-For this tutorial an installation of the Devon IDE is required, which was already set up for you.
+For this tutorial an installation of the devonfw IDE is required, which was already set up for you.
-To begin you need to install Cobigen and create a Project.
+To begin you need to install CobiGen and create a Java Project.

 ## Install cobigen